 How to backup WordPress to Dropbox

-A Dropbox account is required to save WordPress backups to Dropbox.
-If you don’t have one yet, you can find the instructions here.
+A Dropbox account is a prerequisite for saving a WordPress backup with BackWPup to Dropbox.
+If you don’t have one set up, you can find instructions here.

-- Edit an existing job or create a new one.
+- Go to BackWPup in the WordPress backend and edit an existing job or create a new one.
 (BackWPup → Jobs or BackWPup → Add new Job).

-- A new tab appears called To: Dropbox, where you can configure the settings for Dropbox.
+- A new tab appears To: Dropbox, where you can configure the settings for Dropbox.

-- If you don’t have an Dropbox account yet, you can get to the registration by clicking the Create Account button.
+- If you don’t have a Dropbox account yet, you can register for one by clicking the Create Account button.

-- Clicking one of the buttons will forward you to the Dropbox site, where you are asked to allow your site access to Dropbox.
+- Clicking one of the buttons will forward you to the Dropbox site, where Dropbox requests access to your site.
 Click on Allow here.

-- Now you can change or set the name at the Destination folder field where the backup files will be stored.
-If you have used the App authentification, this folder will be located under Apps/BackWPup.
+- Now you can change or set the name at the Destination Folder field where the backup files will be stored.
+If you have used the App authentication, this folder will be located under Apps/BackWPup.

-- The field File Deletion you can set the maximum number of backups, which will be stored in Dropbox.
+- In the File Deletion field, you can set the maximum number of backups, which will be stored in Dropbox.
 This saves you space on your Dropbox.
 If the maximum number is reached, the oldest backup will be deleted.

 - Start a backup job with Dropbox as the job destination to check if the Dropbox setup is working correctly.
 You should see the backup file in your Dropbox if the job is done.